 1957 turns to 1958 to 1959, with the Arechigas waiting patiently for the next eviction order.
 (They had had their final appeal denied in April 1958—read the judgement here.)

-The next order to vacate comes on March 9, 1959: they are served a 30-day eviction notice: you are going to be out on April 10, 1959, no ifs ands or buts.
+The subsequent order to vacate comes on March 9, 1959: they are served a 30-day eviction notice: you are going to be out on April 10, 1959, no ifs ands or buts.
 Abrana looks at the notice on April 10th:

 April 10 was the day the Arechigas were supposed to be out, but they stalled further, and were granted another 30-day-stay.